Skylar’s Run Work?

 Built on peer-reviewed neuroscience research, FFM is designed to deliver sensory stimuli to cognitive neural systems that naturally generate physiological changes in children’s brains.
 It does this by:

 Making the state of attention visible to the child, so they learn how to effectively manage their attention

 Automatically adjusting the treatment based the ‘instant level’ of a child’s attention

 Validating transfer of the cognitive skills to the real world (school, home & life)

 Therapeutic Curriculum of 13 cognitive skills

-Skylar’s Run systematically treats these skills in a dynamic curriculum which focuses on developing different skills in each mission.
-After completing the 8-week training (15 missions over 24 treatments), the child will have significantly improved 13 skills of attention, inhibition, and self-regulation control.
+Skylar’s Run systematically treats these skills in a dynamic curriculum focused on developing different cognitive skills in each mission of the adventure series.
+It is over the course of the curriculum, spanning approximately the 8-week of treatments (15 missions or approximately 24 treatments), that each child further develops the underlying 13 skills of attention, inhibition, and self-regulation control.

 What are Cognitive Skills?

 Cognitive skills or function is a broad term that refers to mental processes involved in the acquisition of knowledge, manipulation of information, reasoning and the ability to plan and achieve goals.
 Cognitive functions include the domains of perception, memory, learning, attention, decision making, and language abilities.1